vanle2000/vanle2000/README.md

 I'm a Data Scientist with a background in Computational and Applied Mathematics (University at Buffalo).
 I build end-to-end data pipelines, predictive models, and analytics platforms that turn complex, messy datasets into decisions.

-My work spans public health surveillance, financial systems, developer experience analytics, and recommendation engines and always with a focus on **making the analysis honest, reproducible, and actionable**.
+My work spans public health surveillance, financial data analysis, computational biology, developer experience analytics, and recommendation engines and always with a focus on **making the analysis honest, reproducible, and actionable**.

 I'll start online MS in Computational Data Anlyst at Georgia Tech this Fall 2026.